Pi4J/pi4j-os/README.md

     ```shell
     curl -sL https://raw.githubusercontent.com/Pi4J/pi4j-os/main/script/prepare-for-java.sh | sudo bash
     ```
+6. Make sure you see `All done!
+Have fun...` if the script finished.
+If not, you may need to run it again as one of the intermediate steps has stopped it.
-6. You're done!
+7. You're done!
 Check [the Pi4J website > Getting Started With Pi4J](https://www.pi4j.com/getting-started/) for the next steps.
 Have fun with #JavaOnRaspberryPi.

 ## History Of This Repository